A special student poster session will take place on Sunday, May 7, 2023 in the 3rd floor of Palazzo del Casinò.

 All students receiving a grant to attend the conference must present their work in this session, and must submit a contribution to the proceedings.
 Posters presented at this session will be considered for a prize for best student posters.

-Student posters are presented twice during the conference, once during the student poster session, and again during the standard poster sessions.
+Grant student posters are presented twice during the conference, once during the student poster session, and again during the standard poster sessions.

 Student Poster Sessions Set-up